andyjessop/crux/packages/redux-slice/README.md

 npm install --save @crux/redux-slice
 ```

-## `slice`
+## `createSlice`

-`slice` is a shorthand way of creating actions, reducers, and side-effects with minimal boilerplate.
+`createSlice` is a shorthand way of creating actions, reducers, and side-effects with minimal boilerplate.
 Normally, Redux leaves the side-effects up to you, and it's often messy, with no clear official direction. `@crux/redux-slice` replaces the need for sagas, and ensures your code is succinct, easy to read, easy to test, and decoupled for maximum longevity.

 The one downside to having all this functionality baked-in is that you have to define the parameters of your payloads separately.
 However, as you'll see, this is a small price to pay.
 Let's take a look at a simple example that covers all our needs (actions, reducers, and side-effects).